 This switch in the Standard Surface shader specifies whether specular or transmission bounces behind diffuse bounces are enabled or not.
 As caustics can be noisy, these are disabled by default.

 To control noise from caustics, the global Indirect Specular Blur setting may be increased, which blurs out caustics to reduce noise at the cost of accuracy.

 Arnold will require a high number of Diffuse samples to achieve a clean image when using caustics.
 Care should be taken when enabling this feature.

 You may experience fireflies when using high Specular Weight, and low Specular Roughness with Caustics enabled.
-To reduce this type of noise, increase the Specular Roughness for the shader or Indirect Specular Blur globally.
+To reduce this type of noise, increase the Specular Roughness of the shader or Indirect Specular Blur globally.

 Enabling caustics can add more believability when rendering eyes.